Joshokelola/StudyNotes/ITP 401/INFORMATION ARCHITECTURE.md

 **What you need to create a good information architecture -**
 - **People**: understanding what they need to do, how they think and what they already know
 - **Content**: what you have, what you should have and what you need.
-- **Context**: the business or personal goals for the site, who else will be invo
+- **Context**: the business or personal goals for the site, who else will be involved and what your constraints are.